atata-framework/atata.io/_includes/components/dateinput.md

 Represents the date input control.
 By default is being searched by the label.
+Handles any `input` element with `type="date"`, `type="text"` or without the type attribute defined.

 The default format is `"d"` (short date pattern, e.g. 6/15/2009).
-Handles any `input` element with `type="date"`, `type="text"` or without the type attribute defined.
+{:class="info"}

 ```html
 <input type="date" id="birthday">